hyperledger/identus-mediator/docs/architecture/README.md

 ### Mediator Database

-The Mediator Database stores data related to the Atala PRISM Mediator.
+The Mediator Database stores data related to the Identus Mediator.
 It contains the following collection:

 - **User Accounts**: for storing user account information of mediated agents.